JKerboeuf/jkerboeuf.github.io/_posts/2018-07-22-pokemon-like-en.md

 Note that this project is still in a very early state, nothing is final

 - Interesting story, side-stories, and secondary characters stories
-- A banching skill tree to allow different playstyles
+- A branching skill tree to allow different play styles
 - Randomized attributes for the *"monsters"* to allow perfectionists and try-harders to farm for the best of the best (similar to Borderlands' weapons)
 - Randomized attacks gained based on the *"monster"* attributes (does it have sharp claws ?
 Maybe he will get devastating cutting attacks then)
 - Third-person 3D point of view in an *"open"* world with accurately scaled structures and *"monsters"*

-## How does it look ?
+## Screenshots

 ![project screenshot](https://i.imgur.com/ulfJdnW.png)
-*Polished.*